 In 2009 he made his debut at the Opéra national de Paris, taking part in two productions: Il Barbiere di Siviglia (Fiorello) and Platée (Momus).
 He subsequently performed at the Grand Théâtre de Luxembourg (Dancaire in Carmen), at the Glyndebourne Festival (Hippolyte und Aricie), at the Opéra de Lille and at the Opéra de Dijon (L'incoronazione di Poppea), at the Opéra de Rouen (Dandini in La Cenerentola) and at the Teatro Municipal de Santiago de Chile (Frédéric in Lakmé).
 He his a regular guest at the Théâtre du Capitole where he has appeared in Les Indes Galantes, La Belle Hélène, Un ballo in maschera (Silvano), Castor et Pollux (Pollux) as well as in the world premiere of Philippe Hurel's Les Pigeons d'argile (Toni).

-Aimery Lefèvre is currently preparing the roles of Guglielmo (Cosi fan tutte), Oreste (Iphigéníe en Tauride), Malatesta (Don Pasquale), Valentin (Faust) and Billy Budd.
+He is besides currently studying the roles of Guglielmo (Cosi fan tutte), Oreste (Iphigéníe en Tauride), Malatesta (Don Pasquale), Valentin (Faust) and Billy Budd.

 Aimery Lefèvre has collaborated with conductors such as Bruno Campanella, William Christie, Gianluigi Gelmetti, Emmanuelle Haïm, Marc Minkowski, Evelino Pidò, Christophe Rousset, Kenneth Weith.

-His discography includes Lully’s Atys and Rameau’s Les Indes galantes with La Simphonie du Marais, Le Grand théâtre de l'amour (Erato/Warner) with soprano Sabine Devieilhe and Les Ambassadeurs, Rameau’s Zais with Les Talens lyriques (CD released in 2015).
-He has taken part in several DVD productions including L’incoronazione di Poppea (Opéra de Lille), Giulio Cesareand Hippolyte et Aricie (Opéra de Paris), Hippolyte et Aricie (Festival de Glyndebourne), Les Pigeons d'argile (Théâtre du Capitole).
+His discography includes Lully’s Atys and Rameau’s Les Indes galantes with La Simphonie du Marais, Le Grand théâtre de l'amour (Erato/Warner) with soprano Sabine Devieilhe and Les Ambassadeurs, Rameau’s Zais as well as Lully's Isis with Les Talens lyriques.
+He has taken part in several DVD productions including L’incoronazione di Poppea (Opéra de Lille), Giulio Cesare and Hippolyte et Aricie (Opéra de Paris), Hippolyte et Aricie (Festival de Glyndebourne), Les Pigeons d'argile (Théâtre du Capitole).